Raybeam/zartan/README.md

 proxies to scrape multiple sites, even if specific proxies have been banned on specific sites.

 It is expected that you run Zartan on your own server.
-This is not a web service.
+This is not a public web service.

 # API Usage